Graduate and Undergraduate

 When recalling the time I spent in Europe, the entire experience was encapsulated when I touched what had been touched before.

 Professor Hammett received his B.A. in Education from Northeastern State University of Oklahoma, BFA degree from The University of Kansas and his MFA degree in Ceramic Art from The State University of New York College of Ceramics at Alfred 1974.
-He has taught at The University of Dallas in Irving, Texas since 1974 where he is currently a full Professor and Chairman of the Art Department.
+He has taught at The University of Dallas in Irving, Texas since 1974 where he is currently a full Professor of the Art Department.
 Dan's teaching career has produced national and international artist and teachers and has sponsored Fulbright scholars and field researchers.

 He has conducted field studies to Museums in Italy, Greece, and Crete and The Peoples Republic of China.
 He has received grants, awards and commissions that include The Texas Commission of the Arts, The National Endowment of the Arts and The Southland Corporation commission for "The Olympia Award".
 "The Olympia Award" was a limited edition of a 523 B.C.
 Greek Replica Amphorae for the 1982 Olympic Gold Medalist of the United States of America.